 We registered the initial public offering of our common stock, par value \$.001 per share, on a Registration Statement on Form S-1, as amended (Registration No. 333-124197), which was declared effective on August 4, 2005.
 On August 10, 2005, we consummated an initial public offering of 4.6 million shares of our common stock at \$12.00 per share, which includes the underwriters' exercise of their over-allotment option, on August 9, 2005, to purchase 600,000 shares of our common stock, of which 450,000 shares were sold by selling shareholders and 150,000 shares were sold by us.
-Gross proceeds from the offering were \$49.8 million.
+Gross proceeds to us from the offering were \$49.8 million.
 We did not receive any proceeds from the sale of the 450,000 shares of common stock that were sold by selling shareholders.
 Total expenses from the offering were \$6.6 million, which included underwriting discounts and commissions of \$3.5 million and \$3.1 million in other offering-related expenses.
 Proceeds to us from the offering after deducting underwriting discounts, commissions and offering expenses, were \$43.2 million.

-As of March 31, 2007, we had \$16.0 million in cash, cash equivalents and short-term investments.
-Of the \$43.2 million in net proceeds from the initial public offering of our common stock, through March 31, 2007, we have spent \$6.4 million of these proceeds toward the acquisition of Enable Medical Corporation, \$4.1 million to acquire property and equipment and \$16.7 million was primarily spent to fund our business operations.
+Of the \$43.2 million in net proceeds from the initial public offering of our common, through June 30, 2007, we have spent \$6.4 million of these proceeds toward the acquisition of Enable Medical Corporation, \$5.0 million to acquire property and equipment and \$19.6 million was primarily spent to fund our business operations.